-Animals In Action Experience – ($89+) 1 HOUR.
+Animals In Action Experience – ($89+ per person) 1 HOUR.
 You’ll get a behind-the-scenes look at some animals that are not on exhibit to the general public.
 You’ll also have some feeding and training opportunities.
 Unfortunately, you’ll probably not be able to touch the animals.

-Crazy About Cats – ($92+) 2 HOURS.
+Crazy About Cats – ($92+ per person) 90 minutes.
 See the zoo’s most amazing felines before they start their cat naps!
 You start this morning tour at 8:30 AM before the official Zoo opening.
 You may see a jaguar, lion, tiger, mountain lion, fishing cat, leopard, ocelot, or serval.
 No guarantees about which particular species you’ll see.
 Hey, they’re cats after all.
 But you will be able to meet one special wild cat up close!

-Early Morning Cheetah Experience ($92+) 2 HOURS.
+Early Morning Cheetah Experience ($92+ per person) 90 minutes.
 See one of the cheetah animal ambassadors up close while they run and play with their trainers.
 This cart tour will also visit other African animal exhibits at the zoo as well as some off-exhibit areas.